tonethar/IGME-330-Master/notes/HW-technobabble-2.md

 - Keep the default CSS - among other things that can be the "fallback" for really old browsers that don't understand media queries
 - Test this out in Chrome - see how it looks on the desktop, and then preview at various screen sizes:
   - An old phone (ex. iPhone 4)
-  - A orevious generation phone (ex. iPhone 8)
+  - A previous generation phone (ex. iPhone 8)
   - A newer phone (ex. iPhone X)
   - A tablet (ex. iPad)
   - A large tablet (ex. iPad Pro)